GBond/nginx-instance-manager-lab/docs/source/module1/module1.rst

-Module 1: Installing NGINX Instance Manager
+Module 1: Access the NGINX Instance Manager UI and Scan
 ===========================================

 In this lab exercise, we will install and configure the NGINX Instance